-- Arranging a detailed discussion with the class teacher to gain further information about the child and an Initial Concern Form being completed to gather more information about the child - Arranging an informal meeting with parents to ascertain their views and gain an understanding of the child's prior development where appropriate - It may be appropriate for Rachel Watts / Moira Swarbrick to carry out further assessments to try to identify a child's barriers to learning
+- Arranging a detailed discussion with the class teacher to gain further information about the child and an Initial Concern Form being completed to gather more information about the child - Arranging an informal meeting with parents to ascertain their views and gain an understanding of the child's prior development where appropriate - It may be appropriate for Alison Dye (SENDCO) to carry out further assessments to try to identify a child's barriers to learning

-As a result of these steps it may be decided between Rachel Watts, Moira Swarbrick, parents and the class teacher that the pupil requires 'additional to or different from' support and they need to be placed on the SEND register at Band 2 (SEND Support) and an Individual Education Plan needs to be written by the class teacher to identify the smaller step progress identified to support the pupil.
+As a result of these steps it may be decided between Alison Dye, parents and the class teacher that the pupil requires 'additional to or different from' support and they need to be placed on the SEND register at SEND Support and an Individual Education Plan needs to be written by the class teacher to identify the smaller step progress identified to support the pupil.

-When a pupil is placed onto the SEND register at Red Hill Field written consent from parents is sought.
-A pupil would NEVER be placed on the register without the permission of parents.
+When a pupil is placed onto the SEND register at Red Hill Field consent from parents is sought.